Your privacy and security on this website

 The site is built with the WordPress CMS, which puts a few cookies in your browser — it needs to do this in order for the website to function.
 All WordPress cookies are automatically deleted when you close your web browser.

 There is third-party tracking occurring on this website.
-I would of course rather not allow this at all, but there are features that i find too useful to leave out.
-(It is not difficult to protect yourself from this tracking, see below)
+We would of course rather not allow this at all, but there are features that we find too useful to leave out.
+It is not difficult to protect yourself from this tracking, see below.

-I can’t turn off those tracking activities on my end, but you can protect yourself from third-party tracking on this — and on all websites — by disabling it in your web browser.
+We can’t turn off those tracking activities on our end, but you can protect yourself from third-party tracking on this — and on all websites — by disabling it in your web browser.
 It is not at all hard to do, and highly recommended that you do it.
 One place for good instructions is HowToGeek.com.

 I can’t protect you from all the invasive technologies out there on the World Wide Web — but you can protect yourself.
-A more comprehensive set of information and tools is at the Electronic Frontier Foundation.
+Here are ten ways to protect your web privacy, at LifeWire.com, and a more comprehensive set of information and tools at the Electronic Frontier Foundation.

-If you have any questions about these or any other aspects of this website, please contact the web admin, who is always happy to discuss the details!
+If you have any questions about these or any other aspects of this website, please contact the Web Admin, who is always happy to discuss techie stuff!